ismailof/mediacontroller_plus/README.md

 * Compact Representation (_panel_, _systray_):
     - Different Views:
         - Compact View for panels.
 It keeps most of the functionallity in a smaller size: icon/album art, track/artist, player controls and progress bar which uses the same style as the taskbar progress jobs.
-        - Minimal View for thinner planels, hiding the album art and progress bar
+        - Minimal View for thinner panels, hiding the album art and progress bar
         - Icon View for smaller sizes (same as in classic mediacontroller)
     - Minimum (preferred) / Maximum widths configurable
     - Display options to show/hide progressbar